TRAH03/arch/Arch Install.md

 w        # Write changes
 ```
-the w makes it permanent
+The w makes it permanent

 OR you can put /home in a seperate partition so when you reinstall the OS or distro hop your home folder will remain intact

-Here is an example layout with 50GB for the OS and the rest of the disk for /home
+Here is an example layout with 512MB for the bootloader, 50GB for the OS and the rest of the disk for /home.

+If your reusing your old /home partition and don't want to wipe it don't create the GPT partition table as it will wipe all current paritions.
+Check your current partitions with `lsblk`.
 ```
 # Inside fdisk:
 g              # create new GPT partition table